MichellcJJ/MichellcJJ/README.md

 ## Hi there! 👋  I'm Michelle.

 I'm a **Software Engineering** student passionate about turning ideas into code.
-I love technology, AI, solving problems, and building projects that help me grow as a developer.
+I love technology, solving problems, and building projects that help me grow as a developer.
 My ultimate goal is to evolve into a Senior Software Developer.

 ### 🚀 Current Focus